joshuayuanlab151/proteomics_analysis/README.md

 # proteomics_analysis

-Back up your proteomics data every time you run an experiment!
+Back up your proteomics data every time you run an experiment on hard drive!

 ## Data management
 ### 1. Create a project folder for each experiment you run